btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 ### 6. Give merchants access to the payment history (optional)

 Optionally you can also create a login for each store/merchant on the PoS device so they can access the payment history.
-This is helpful to double check what was the last payment or if a payment was already done.
+This is helpful to double-check what was the last payment or if a payment was already made.
 You can do so by adding a "Merchant" role with the following permissions:
 - btcpay.store.canmodifyinvoices
 - btcpay.store.canviewstoresettings
 - btcpay.store.canviewpaymentrequestes